SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Class Definition

 Annotators often annotated some object or part of the scene and then hide the labeled points to avoid overwriting or removing the labels.
 Thus, assigning the fallback class in ambiguous cases or cases where a specific class was missing made it possible to simply hide that class to avoid overwriting it.
 If we had instructed the annotators to label such parts as unlabeled, it would have caused problems to consistently label the point clouds.

-For the vehicle category (except bicycle and motorcycle, since we assume that these cannot move without a human) and human category, we additionally distinguished between non-moving and moving, \ie, it moved while observing the object.
-We furthermore distinguished between moving and non-moving vehicles and humans, \ie, a vehicle gets the moving vehicle class if it moved in some scan while observing the vehicle.
+We furthermore distinguished between moving and non-moving vehicles and humans, \ie, a vehicle or human gets the `moving' tag if it moved in some consecutive scans while being observed by the LiDAR sensor.

 In summary, we annotated $28$ classes and all annotated classes with their respective definitions are listed in \reftab{tab:class_def} on the next page.